KonstaT/KonstaT.github.io/_devices/y560/TWRP.md

 **How to root your Android using TWRP?**

-- Download Chainfire's [SuperSU](http://download.chainfire.eu/supersu) and copy it to your sdcard
+- Download SuperSU and copy it to your sdcard
 - Follow instructions on how to install/boot TWRP recovery
 - Install the SuperSU zip in TWRP